2025–26 Israeli Basketball Premier League: Format

+Format Changes

+Following the war in Iran, the regular season games were suspended at the beginning of March.
+When play resumed in April, several format changes were implemented.
+As long as the war continued, games were held in neutral venues equipped with standard protected spaces: Enerbox Arena in Hadera as the main venue, and Netanya Arena as the secondary venue.
+The play-in stage was canceled, and the 7th and 8th-ranked teams advanced to the playoffs.
+The Playoffs quarterfinals were shortened to a best-of-three series, while the semifinals and finals remained best-of-five series.
+The Playout stage remained unchanged.

 Teams

 Elitzur Netanya and Hapoel Haifa have been relegated to 2025–26 National League after placing in the bottom place of the 2024–25 Premier League.
 However, in light of Hapoel Afula's dissolution due to financial difficulties, Elitzur Netanya, which was ranked highest among the relegated teams, is entitled to replace it in the league.
 Ironi Ra'anana and Rishon LeZion have been promoted to the league after win for the 2024–25 National League.